oliverjam/jaredhill-v2/src/contact/success.md

 ---
-title: Thanks for getting in touch!
+title: Thanks for getting in touch.
 footer: false
 ---

-I'll get back to you as soon as I can
+I'll get back to you soon.
+If I don't, call for help.